vercel-labs/lead-agent/README.md

 │   ├── services.ts       # Core business logic (qualify, research, email)
 │   ├── slack.ts          # Slack integration
 │   └── types.ts          # TypeScript schemas and types
-└── components/ui/        # Reusable UI components
+└── components/ui/        # shadcn/ui
 ```

 ## Key Features

 ### Async Processing with `after()`

-The `/api/submit` endpoint leverages Next.js 15's `after()` function to return an immediate response while processing the lead in the background.
-This ensures a snappy user experience while complex AI operations happen asynchronously.
+The `/api/submit` endpoint leverages Next.js' `after()` function to return an immediate response while processing the lead in the background.
+This ensures a snappy user experience while complex AI operations happen asynchronously. **In a production environment, we recommend using a queue or durable execution workflow for this instead.**

 ### AI-Powered Qualification